OLAMI04/EDA/README.md

 # Tech Stack

-Tool– MySQL will be used for:
+Tool– MySQL was used for:

 A. For performing mathematical operations over data